Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Methodology

-One major challenge to the likelihood approach is optimization subject to the acyclicity requirement.
-This constraint imposes difficulty on not only computation but also asymptotic theory.
-As a result, there is a gap between the asymptotic distribution based on a global maximum and that on the actual estimate which could be a local maximum \citep{jankova2018inference,li2019likelihood}.
+One major challenge to this likelihood approach lies in the optimization of \eqref{equation:likelihood} subject to the acyclicity constraint, which imposes difficulty on not only computation but also asymptotic theory.
+As a result, there is a gap between the asymptotic distribution of a global maximum and that of the actual estimate which can be a local maximum \citep{jankova2018inference,li2020likelihood}.
 Moreover, the actual estimate may give an imprecise topological order, tending to impact adversely on inference.

-To circumvent the acyclicity requirement, we propose using a super-graph $S$ of the true DAG $G$, where $S$ is constructed by a novel peeling method without explicitly imposing the acyclicity constraint.
-As a result, our method is scalable with a statistical guarantee of the actual estimate. {We will focus on a specific super-graph $S$ consisting of primary variable edges $\mathcal E_{S} := \mathcal A\supseteq \mathcal E$} and candidate intervention edges $\mathcal I_{S} := \mathcal C \supseteq \mathcal I$, where $\mathcal{E}$ and $\mathcal I$ are sets of primary variable edges and intervention edges in the original graph $G$, {and set $\mathcal{C}$ is to be defined shortly after \eqref{equation:model2}}.
-Note that $S$, whose primary variable edges consist of all ancestral relations of $G$, is also a DAG.
-Given the super-graph $S$, the true DAG $G$ can be reconstructed by nodewise constrained regressions.